509 WEST 27TH STREET

 Continuing Nares' lifelong investigation into motion, time and gesture —the "central conceits of Nares' artistic production"1—these works register the topography of the city which has acted as protagonist and collaborator throughout his oeuvre, notably in films such as Ramp (1976) and STREET (2011).
 Tracing the materiality of lower Manhattan, where Nares has lived and worked since the 1970s, the works spotlight immigrant labor and its integral place in the fabric of the city.

 ABOUT JAMES NARES

 Over the course of a five-decade career, Nares has investigated, challenged, and expanded the boundaries of his multimedia practice that encompasses film, music, painting, photography, and performance.
 He continues to employ various media to explore physicality, motion, and the unfolding of time.

-This summer, the Milwaukee Art Museum will show a major retrospective, Nares: Moves.
-The artist has been the subject of solo exhibitions at, among others, the Metropolitan Museum of Art, New York; the National Gallery of Art, Washington, D.C.; and Alte Oper, Frankfurt.
+Nares has been the subject of numerous solo exhibitions, including at the Metropolitan Museum of Art, New York, and this summer, a career-spanning retrospective at Milwaukee Art Museum.
 Nares is included in several prominent public collections, including the Albright-Knox Gallery, Buffalo, NY; The Metropolitan Museum of Art, New York; Museum of Modern Art, New York, and the Whitney Museum of American Art.
 A career-spanning survey of his film and video works were presented in 2008 at Anthology Film Archives, New York; and in 2011 at IFC Center, New York.
 In 2014, Rizzoli published a comprehensive monograph on Nares' career to date.
 Nares has lived and worked in New York since 1974.
 He has been represented by Kasmin since 1991.

 For sales inquiries, please contact: